 The path will look very different for many people, but you should consider these when planning out your nursing career.

-While it may require long hours and physical and emotional strain, it is a worthy and fulfilling career path that everybody should consider.
+While it may require long hours and physical and emotional strain, everybody should consider it a worthy and fulfilling career path.